 - Protect your practice and staff with an Emergency Operations Plan (EOP)

 - Identify the true emergencies that you are likely to face, and how to combat them

 - Accurately evaluate whether your team is really ready for a disaster

 - Implement an Incident Command System to properly manage staff during an emergency event

 - Successfully incorporate an Emergency Event Response into your Emergency Preparedness Plan

 IMPORTANT: In addition to ensuring your patients are cared for, how you prepare for and manage the aftermath of a natural disaster is regulated.
 Medicare’s Emergency Preparedness requirements, based on your practice type and specialty, require that you comply with HIPAA regulations or face hefty financial penalties.
 OSHA has specific requirements depending on your practice size as well.
 All the information in this online training session will be compliant with all required regulations.

-In 2018, thousands across the US were seriously affected by natural disasters – including medical practices.
+Thousands across the US were seriously affected by natural disasters – including medical practices.
 Whether it’s a California wildfires, Florida hurricane, or Oklahoma tornado, how you respond and what action you take after the natural disasters is the key to your practice’s longevity and ongoing success.

 Don’t make the mistake of thinking “it will never happen to us,” or that you’ll have plenty of time to put something together when it happens.
 The only way to ensure your practice and patients are protected during a natural disaster is to have a plan.
 Register for this, expert-led online training today, and get the answers you need to survive the storm.